Evolution of Indian Tribal Music

+The tribal music in India witnesses much of lyrical chanting and traditional sounds, comprising contemporary musical variations.
+The aboriginal, ethnic tribal music is reproduced live with drums, in accompaniment with other musical instruments.
 Tribal music in India is not taught the same way as classical music.
 It has a hereditary process of learning.
 The music is passed down from generations to generations.
-However, as times and tastes have changed, variations in the current form are foreseeable.
+However, as time and tastes have changed, variations in the current form are foreseeable.

-Indian tribal music with its closed-group form of ethnicity, is remarkable in the sense that it can never be studied in isolation from the social and ritual contexts of the people concerned.
+Indian Tribal Music with its closed-group form of ethnicity is remarkable in the sense that it can never be studied in isolation from the social and ritual contexts of the people concerned.
 Tribal music possesses a well-built community basis.
-The fact can be comprehended in the domains of musical-socialisation, kinds of ownership, levels of participation and nature of specialisation.
+The fact can be comprehended in the domains of musical-socialisation, levels of participation and nature of specialisation.
+Music amongst the Indian tribes is not conceived as exclusive property of its individual members, but of the community as a whole.
 Learning music in a typical tribal society forms a cardinal part of the entire process of association of its members.
 It is learnt together with the umpteen customs and practices by the society.
-Any given tribal community as a whole initiated its children in learning music, i.e., singing, drumming or dancing, from an early age.
-Children from the Santhal tribal society are initially supplied with the katic murli (small sized flutes) of five to six inches in length with three to four envoys to blow and the drums of smaller size to beat.
+Any given tribal community, initiated its children in learning music, i.e., singing, drumming or dancing, from an early age.
+Children from the Santhal tribal society are initially supplied with the ‘Katic Murli’ (small sized flutes) of 5 to 6 inches in length with 3 to 4 envoys to blow and the drums of smaller size to beat.